koenvanbenthem/EvoNN/README.md

 # Known issue

-Error messages relating to `numpy` version or installation will appear if you run the `parameter_estimation` function for the first time.
+Error messages relating to `numpy` version or installation could appear if you run the `parameter_estimation` function for the first time.
 The issue might be newly installed Python libraries not being loaded.

 There is a simple solution: fully close your IDE (e.g. R Studio, VS Code or DataSpell, the software you use for R coding), then open it again.
 Re-run the example code, it should work this time.